-Director Ted Byerly was also concerned about the fact that new members needed to be recruited, and that an ad was supposed to have already appeared in the paper to obtain volunteers.
-He urged that, if the board could not agree on a committee structure, they might consider using the proposed structure of the president's at least as a statement of the areas of activity in which members could become involved, and as the basis for an advertisement.
-After much discussion, O'Donnell finally moved to establish a Member Complaints Committee.
-This carried, and Smith appointed Joe Comproni, chairman, and Virginia Moryadas and Steve Polaschik as other board representatives to the committee.
-Volk then moved to establish a Finance Committee, which carried, and Smith then appointed James Reid as the chairman, and, tentatively, Byerly, Comproni, and Volk, with former chairman, Thomas White, to head the list of non-board member representatives.
-Then, after another push by Mrs. Moryadas, Volk moved that the board approve nel Organization and Executive Committees.
-This was passed unanimously.
+Director Ted Byerly was also concerned about the fact that new members peeded to be recruited, and that an ad was supposed to have already appeared in the paper to obtain volunteers.
+He urged that, if the board could not agree on a committee structure, they might consider using the proposed structure of the presidents at least as a statement of the greas of activity in which members could become involved, and as the basis for an advertisement.

+become involved, and as the basis for an advertisement.

+After much discussion O'Densell finally moved to establish a Misseber Complaints Committee.
+This carried, and Smith appointed Joe Comproni, shairment, and Wayleis Movyadas and Stave Poincell' as other heard representations is the committee.
+Volk their spread to establish a Finance Committee, which carried and Smith them appointed James Reid as the chapman, and tentatively Hyerly Comproni, and Volk, with former chairman, Thomas White, to head the list of non-heard member representatives.
+Them, after another push by Mrs. Movyadas Volk moved that the heard approve Parking, Member and Community Relations, Membership Services and Home Improvements, Personnel Organisation, and Exceptive Committees.
+This was pessed in-animously.

 Another long discussion took place over planning, after a proposal by O'Donnell that the planner David Ornstein be engaged on a retainer basis to meet with officials from the Department of Housing and Urban Development on the possibility that he could influence legislation or policy to open up funding possibilities for GHI.
-The rest of the board agreed that they were not being given Parking, Member and Community Relations, Membership Services and Home Improvements, Personthat they were not being given enough specifics by O'Donnell to make any kind of a decision.
+The rest of the board agreed that they were not being given enough specifics by O'Donnell to make any kind of a decision.
 They did agree to calling a special meeting if he could later convince Smith of the need for urgency in the matter.

+Other Matters

-Other Matters In other matters, the board urged the manager to request bids for fuel oil as of July 1 price quotations, and to canvass all possible suppliers.
-They also passed the usual resolutions necessary to permit signing of checks by the new officers for the various checking accounts; discussed the auditor's report, and agreed that the problem areas were those known to and resulting from board actions.
-A special extra heating charge was removed from one member's monthly charges for an unheated addition that was used exclusively for the storage of paintings, and on which the member agreed to put insulated doors leading to the house to prevent any heat seepage.
+In other matters, the board urged the manager to request bids for facia, oil as of July 1 price quotations, and to canvage all possible suppliers.
+They also passed the usual resolutions ne sary to permit signing of checks by the new officers for the warithe auditor's report, and agreed that the problem areas were those known to and resulting from board actions.
+A special extra heating charge: was removed from one member's monthly charges for an unheated addition that was used exclusively for the storage of paintings, and on which the member agreed to put insulated doors leading to the house, to prevent any best scepager

 The board agreed that, in the future, they should try to adhere more closely to their agreed upon closing time of 10:30 p.m.
-They probably will, too, if they take a lead from their "non-gabby-down-to-business" new woman board member.
+They probably will, too, if they take a lead from their "non-gabby-down-to-business" new woman board member:

+The next meeting of the GHI Board will be on Thursday, July 11.

+Glad to hear that Mrs. Betty

+Kelly, 3 Empire Pl. is home from

+the hospital.
+We wish her a speedy

+Rachel Turkiewicz, 7, a member

+of Lucky Leaves 4H Club was

+pictured recently in the Prince

+George's Post with Governor Marvin Mandel and another 4H member.
+Rachel was at the groundbreaking of the Patuxent River

+4H Center which will be built in

+of Mr. and Mrs. Jan Turkiewicz, 160

+Lawrence J. Movshin, 9150 Ed.